gilborty/JPG-to-ASCII/README.md

 Converts JPG to ASCII text art

 Not complete.
 I got bored memorizing lines for a play and wanted to see how well this would work.
+Gross code but kind of fun.
+I will come back to this.